Streatham Hill Theatre

 With the introduction of Television in the early-1950’s and commercial TV in 1956, theatre attendances began to ebb, and the Streatham Hill Theatre was closed on 9th June 1962 with a production of "The Rehearsal".

 It was refurbished and was converted into a Mecca Bingo Club which opened on 14th November 1962.
 Boxing matches and talent shows were also staged on certain nights.
-The theatre was sold to an independent operator in 1964, and since then has operated as the Riva Bingo Club.
+The theatre was sold to an independent operator in 1964 operated as the Riva Bingo Club.
 It was finally operated as a Beacon Bingo Club until it closed in 2019.
 A small room located on the left hand side of the foyer of the building has been converted into a Cashino, a slot machine entertainment centre which has the machines paying out cash prizes.
 The foyer and auditorium are not in use and have been sealed off.

 The Streatham Hill Theatre is a Grade II Listed building.